somatechlat/somafractalmemory/docs/onboarding-manual/index.md

----
+# Onboarding Manual---

 title: "SomaFractalMemory Onboarding Manual"

-purpose: "Help new team members, agents, and contractors quickly become productive on the project"
+Welcome to SomaFractalMemory.
+This manual equips new contributors—internal engineers and contract agents—with all the context and checklists necessary to become productive quickly while respecting the simplified `/memories` API.purpose: "Help new team members, agents, and contractors quickly become productive on the project"

 audience:
   - "Primary: New Team Members"
   - "Primary: Agent Coders"